ivy-llc/ivy/docs/overview/deep_dive/ivy_frontends_tests.rst

 ^^^^^^^^^^

 Here we are going to look at an example of a function that does not consume an :code:`array`.
-This is the creation function :func:`full`, which takes an array shape as an argument to create an array and filled with elements of a given value.
+This is the creation function :func:`full`, which takes an array shape as an argument to create an array filled with elements of a given value.
 This function requires us to create extra functions for generating :code:`shape` and :code:`fill value`, these use the :code:`shared` hypothesis strategy.